-The Graduate Program in Environmental Sciences offers the student the opportunity for study in the areas of environmental quality, restoration and natural resources.
+The program in Environmental Sciences offers the student the opportunity for study in the areas of environmental quality, restoration and natural resources.
 These areas encompass a broad range of practical problems which cross the boundaries of applied natural sciences, mathematics, economics, management and law.

 |Environmental Science MS||MS - Master of Science||

 In addition to meeting the general admission requirements of College of Graduate Studies and Research, students must have completed the following courses with a minimum grade of C: One year of Chemistry, College Algebra, General Ecology, and Plant Science or Animal Diversity.
 Students lacking some of the admission requirements may be conditionally admitted to the program.
 Conditionally admitted students are given one academic year to complete coursework deficiencies.

 Environmental Sciences is a Program in the Department of Biological Sciences.
 Graduate assistantships are available through the Department of Biological Sciences.

 There are diverse opportunities for employment in the area of environmental sciences.
 Numerous opportunities exist in environmental analysis and monitoring of environmental media (water, soil, air, indoor air, organisms, food, biological fluids, etc.).
 There are positions available in the regulation and monitoring of agricultural activities such as management of feed lots and septic systems; and in water planning on the county, regional, and state level.
 Moreover, there are positions in industrial (work place environment), data management, chemical evaluation, quality control and quality assurance and geographic information systems (GIS).

 There is also a need for persons with Environmental Science coupled with emphasis in Business, Economics, Political Science, and/or Urban and Regional Studies.